 - Cold Shower

 Cold showers may not be the most pleasurable experience, but they do help improve blood circulation, relieve pain, decrease inflammation, and improve your metabolism (11).
-Studies also suggest that regular exposure to cold water may have positive effects on skin health and help reduce cortisol levels (12).
+Studies also suggest that regular exposure to cold water may have positive effects on skin health and help reduce cortisoli XA primary stress hormone produced by the adrenal glands (glands on the kidneys) that acts as our body's natural built-in alarm system. levels (12).

 If you are wondering whether you should take a hot shower or a cold shower to help you with itchy skin, the answer is a cold shower.